 The Catalyst Inclusive Cashless Payment Partnership expands to 200+ organizations including major banks and FIs, telcos, fintech innovators, business correspondents, MFIs, local governments, policymakers, regulators, think tanks & knowledge partners, trade associations, donor and development agencies, and domain experts.

 In late November, Catalyst signs an MoU with the Govt. of Rajasthan, to set up its first “digital payment lab” Jaipur, a city of over 3 million residents.
 The goal is to systematically activate last mile digital transactions across consumers, merchants and their suppliers, make Jaipur into a “cash-lite” ecosystem, and then scale successful interventions across the country.
 This will amplify existing policy efforts like Jan Dhan Yojana, Direct Benefit Transfers, and development of the India Stack.

 Catalyst launches a vernacular literacy campaign to help small and informal merchants navigate the complex and fast evolving landscape of digital payment solutions by making available credible, accessible and relevant information.
-To disseminate its content, Catalyst partners with Niti Aayog, the Confederation of All India Traders, Tally Solutions and iSpirt to take the campaign to over 60 million merchants across the country.
+To disseminate its content, Catalyst partners with Niti Aayog, the Confederation of All India Traders, Tally Solutions and iSpirt to take the campaign to over tens of millions merchants across the country.